The Complete Guide To Sandakphu Phalut Trek

 Phalut is a small grassland with minimal or no vegetation.
 There is only a SSB camp, a forest guest house which can accommodate 8 people, and a GTA trekker’s hut which can accommodate 18 trekkers.
 Though this is a remote place, you get the closest views of the entire panaorama.

-If the weather is not clear on this day, you might have to head straight to Gorkhey.
+If the weather is not clear on this day, you might have to head straight to Samanden.

 While you’re at Gorkhey, make sure you walk through the village, across the bridge on the Gorkhey river to enter Sikkim.
 This will better enable you to absorb the beauty of the place.

-Day 7 (Drive-back Day): Gorkhey to Sepi via Samanden and Ramam.
+Day 7 (Drive-back Day): Samanden to Sepi via Ramam.
 Depart from Sepi

 - Altitude: 7,546 ft (2,300 m) to 6,234 ft (1,900 m)

 - Time taken: 4-5 hours, 11 km

 - Time difficulty: Easy, mostly level walks interspersed with a few ascents and descents.